911 / Mr. Lonely

-"911 / Mr. Lonely" is a song by American rapper and producer Tyler, the Creator featuring American singers Frank Ocean & Steve Lacy as well as Norwegian singer Anna of the North.
+"911 / Mr. Lonely" is a song by American rapper and producer Tyler, the Creator featuring American singers Frank Ocean & Steve Lacy as well as additional uncredited vocals by Norwegian singer Anna of the North.
 It was released through Columbia Records on June 30, 2017, alongside "Who Dat Boy", as the lead singles from the former's fifth studio album, Flower Boy.
 Produced by Tyler, he wrote the song alongside Ocean, with Raymond Calhoun receiving writing credits for the interpolation of The Gap Band's song "Outstanding."

 Background and release

 Following a week of teasing, Tyler, the Creator released a music video for a track titled "Who Dat Boy" on June 30, 2017.
 At the end of the video, another track was played, which was "911", the first part of the track.
 Following the release of the video, the songs were officially released together on streaming services the same day, as the lead singles from Flower Boy.